Primary Concept

 Procedure:

-- To 1-2 mL of Barfoed’s reagent, add an equal volume of sugar solution.
+- To 1-2 mL of Barfoed’s reagent, add an equal volume of sugar solution.- Boil for 5 min. in a water bath and allow to stand.

 Questions: